-1. Place the child in a secure facility, including a collocated secure facility, or other institution or facility maintained, operated or contracted by the state for delinquent children if the child has:

-- a. exhibited seriously violent, aggressive or assaultive behavior, - committed a serious felony constituting violent, aggressive and assaultive behavior, to the extent that it is necessary for the protection of the public.
+- 1. Place the child in a secure facility, including a collocated secure facility, or other institution or facility maintained, operated or contracted by the state for delinquent children if the child has: - a. exhibited seriously violent, aggressive or assaultive behavior, - b. committed a serious felony constituting violent, aggressive and assaultive behavior, - c. habitually committed delinquent acts if such acts would constitute felonies if committed by an adult, - d. committed multiple serious delinquent acts, or - e. violated any condition of probation or parole, to the extent that it is necessary for the protection of the public.
 For purposes of placement, all deferred prosecutions for serious, habitual, violent, aggressive or assaultive crimes shall count toward placement decisions;